-Finalized in December 2010 by the United States Environmental Protection Agency (EPA), the Chesapeake Bay TMDL and the associated Phase I and Phase II Watershed Implementation Plans (WIPs) developed by the Commonwealth of Virginia, set limits on nitrogen, phosphorus and sediment entering the Bay.
-(The Phase III WIP is currently under development.)
-Pollutant reduction targets have been incorporated into the City's MS4 General Permit, with a total of 40% reductions in the L2 Scoping loads required by the end of this permit cycle.
+Finalized in December 2010 by the United States Environmental Protection Agency (EPA), the Chesapeake Bay TMDL and the associated Phase I, Phase II, and Phase III Watershed Implementation Plans (WIP) developed by the Commonwealth of Virginia, set limits on nitrogen, phosphorus and sediment entering the Bay.
+The requirement for sediment reductions was removed for the 2023-2028 permit.
+Pollutant reduction targets have been incorporated into the City's MS4 General Permit, with a total of 100% reductions in the L2 Scoping loads required by the end of this permit cycle.
 As a condition in the permit, the means and methods to achieve these reductions must be included in the City's Chesapeake Bay TMDL Action Plan.
-The City was required to prepare the Phase I Action Plan by June 30, 2015 based on the requirements in the 2013-2018 permit and using DEQ Guidance Memo No. 15-2005 dated May 18, 2015.
-The City was required to prepare the Draft Phase II Action Plan and submit it with the registration statement for permit reissuance in May 2018.
+The City was required to prepare the Phase I Action Plan by June 30, 2015, based on the requirements in the 2013-2018 permit and using DEQ Guidance Memo No. 15-2005 dated May 18, 2015.
+The City was required to prepare the Draft Phase II Action Plan and submit it with the registration statement for permit reissuance in May 2018 and the Plan was finalized September 24, 2019.
+The City was required to prepare the Draft Phase III Action Plan and submit it with the registration statement for the 2023-2028 permit.

-In accordance with the permit, an updated Phase II Action Plan was submitted no later than November 1, 2019 or 12 months after the permit effective date.
-The City provided an opportunity for public comment on the additional BMPs proposed to meet the reductions which had not been previously approved by DEQ in the Phase I Action Plan.
-A summary of comments received, the City's response, documentation of corresponding public meeting(s) and revisions made resulting from public participation is documented with the final Action Plan which is included in Appendix G.
+In accordance with the permit, the draft Phase III Action Plan will be submitted no later than November 1, 2024, or 12 months after the permit effective date.
+The City will provide an opportunity for public comment on the additional BMPs proposed to meet the required 100% reductions.
+A summary of comments received, the City's response, documentation of corresponding public meeting(s) and revisions made resulting from public participation shall be documented with the final Action Plan.

-The annual reports will include a list of BMPs implemented during the reporting period but not reported to the DEQ BMP Warehouse, the corresponding estimated reduction of pollutants, documentation of any acquired credits to meet the reductions in accordance with the permit, progress toward meeting the required pollutant reductions, and a list of BMPs planned to be implemented during the next reporting period.
+The annual report will contain a separate Chesapeake Bay TMDL implementation annual status report.
+Requirements for this report are included as Part II.A.14.d. and include a confirmation statement indicating that the City reported the BMPs to the DEQ BMP Warehouse, the corresponding estimated reduction of pollutants, documentation of any acquired credits to meet the reductions in accordance with the permit, progress toward meeting the required pollutant reductions, and a list of BMPs planned to be implemented during the next reporting period.